Botstiber Senior Design Entrepreneurship Competition

 Fall term (applications)

-Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition
+- Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition and announced on Friday December 21

-Accepted applicants will be required to participate in an online educational program (“Entrepreneurship 101 for Engineers”) and will be provided with numerous in-person mentoring opportunities in the Baiada Institute for Entrepreneurship
+- Beginning January 7, accepted applicants will be required to participate in an online educational program (“Entrepreneurship 101 for Engineers”) and will be provided with numerous in-person mentoring opportunities in the Baiada Institute for Entrepreneurship.

 Application details and judging criteria